wir3z/hubitat/owntracks-hubitat/README.md

 #### Member History and Pin Colors
 - Enter the number of past member locations to save.
 Entering 0 will disable the member history.
 - Scale value for the past member locations dots.
-	- Scales the history dots up or down based on the value entered.
+	- Scales the history dots based on the value entered.
+- Scale value for the past member locations lines/arrows.
+	- Scales the history lines/arrows based on the value entered.
+- Distance between repeat arrows on the history lines
+	- Enter the number of pixels between each directional arrow on the history lines.
+The smaller the number, the closer the arrows are together.
+	- Enter '0' to place a single arrow in the middle of each line.
 - Enable to display all member(s) history on map.
 Disable to only display history of selected member on map.
 	- When this slider is enabled, the past history dots will appear on the Google Map for ALL members all the time.
 	- When this slider is disabled, past history is only displayed when a member is clicked (selected).
 Once you on the map to de-select the member, the history is hidden.